Structure¶

 rather than in different areas of the repository.

-Notebooks - src/notebooks
+Notebooks - src/analysis/notebooks

 ¶

-or notebooks/pipeline/sentence_transformer/
+or analysis/notebooks/pipeline/sentence_transformer/

 .

 Please try to keep all notebooks within this folder and primarily not on github, especially for code refactoring as the code will be elsewhere, e.g. in the pipeline.
 However, for collaborating, sharing and QA of analysis, you are welcome to push those to github.
+Make sure that you do not save rendered files (e.g. HTML) directly to GitHub.

 Refactoring¶